juju/docs/src/en/wip-storage.md

 ### Provider support

 All environment providers support the following storage providers:

+- loop

- - loop: block-type, creates a file in the agent data-dir and attaches a loop device to it.
-See the caveats section below for a comment on using the loop storage provider with local/LXC.
+    block-type, creates a file in the agent data-dir and attaches a loop device to it.
+See the Known Limitations section below for a comment on using the loop storage provider with local/LXC.

+- rootfs

- - rootfs: filesystem-type, creates a sub-directory in the agent's data-dir for the unit/charm to use
+    filesystem-type, creates a sub-directory in the agent's data-dir for the unit/charm to use

+- tmpfs

- - tmpfs: filesystem-type, creates a tmpfs
+    filesystem-type, creates a tmpfs

-Additionally, native storage providers exist for the EC2 (ebs) and OpenStack (cinder).
+Additionally, native storage providers exist for the EC2 (ebs), OpenStack (cinder) and MAAS (maas) providers.

+#### EC2/EBS

 The EC2/EBS provider currently supports the following pool configuration attributes:

+- volume-type

- - volume-type: specifies the EBS volume type to create.
+    specifies the EBS volume type to create.
 You can use either the EBS volume type names, or synonyms defined by Juju (in parentheses): gp2 (ssd), io1 (provisioned-iops), standard (magnetic).
-By default, magnetic/standard volumes will be created.
+By default, magnetic/standard
+    volumes will be created.
 An 'ebs-ssd' pool is created in all EC2 environments, which defaults the volume type to ssd/gp2 instead.

+- iops

- - iops: the number of IOPS for provisioned-iops volume types.
+    the number of IOPS for provisioned-iops volume types.
 There are restrictions on minimum and maximum IOPS, as a ratio of the size of volumes; see the URL below for more information.

+- encrypted

- - encrypted: true|false, indicating whether or not to encrypt volumes created by the pool.
+    true|false, indicating whether or not to encrypt volumes created by the pool.

 For information regarding EBS volume types, see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html.

+#### OpenStack/Cinder

 The OpenStack/Cinder provider does not currently have any configuration.

+#### MAAS

+The MAAS provider currently has a single configuration attribute:

+- tags

+    a comma-separated list of tags to match on the disks in MAAS.
+For example, you might tag some disks as "fast"; you can then create a storage pool in Juju that will draw from the disks with those tags.

 ## Writing a charm which supports storage